Space Saving Small Bathroom Ideas

 Shelving is an excellent way to add storage while keeping your floorplan free for fittings and furniture.
 Better still, add recessed shelving for a modern and stylish storage option.https://www.pinterest.co.uk/pin/808114726862219818/

 Traditional bathroom doors open inwards but they waste a lot of space as you can't put anything in their path.
-Break the mould and add a sliding door for your small bathroom.https://www.pinterest.co.uk/pin/36310340730624325/
+Break the mould and add a pocket door which is generally used in small bathrooms.
+These slide into the wall, letting you use the wall itself.https://www.pinterest.co.uk/pin/36310340730624325/

 Small bathrooms have a bad reputation for being a nightmare to redecorate.
 But what they lack in space you can make up for with character.
 Plus a smaller floorplan means you can completely transform a small bathroom into the most stylish room in your home without it costing you an arm and a leg.